saikumar05g2/quiz/README.md

 The Ancient Rome Quiz Application is a web-based platform designed to test users' knowledge about Ancient Rome.
 This interactive quiz features questions related to various aspects of Ancient Roman history, culture, and society.

-The application is built using React for the frontend and is supported by a backend server that provides a curated selection of quiz questions.

 ### Key Features:

 ### Start Quiz Button: